hazelcast/hazelcast-jet-reference-manual/src/Modules.md

 ## hazelcast-jet-kafka

-`hazelcast-jet-kafka` module provides streaming read and write capabilities to [Apache Kafka](https://kafka.apache.org/).
+The `hazelcast-jet-kafka` module provides streaming read and write capabilities to [Apache Kafka](https://kafka.apache.org/).

-`ReadKafkaP` and `WriteKafkaP` classes provide source and sink processors which can be used respectively for reading and writing.
-The processors take a list of properties given by `Properties` as parameters which can be used to specify the `group.id`, `bootstrap.servers`, key/value serializer/deserializer and any other configuration parameter for Kafka.
+The `ReadKafkaP` and `WriteKafkaP` classes provide source and sink processors which can be used for reading and writing respectively.
+The processors take a list of properties given by `Properties` as a parameter which can be used to specify the `group.id`, `bootstrap.servers`, key/value serializer/deserializer and any other configuration parameters for Kafka.

 Example: